thashepherd/paircolumbuschallenges-FixTheTreeTDD/README.md

 ## Instructions
 - Run your tests: `bundle exec rspec`
 - Fix the issues that surface
-- Before you begin working on a method, think about what it should return and __write it's test first__
+- Before you begin working on a method, think about what it should return and __write its test first__

 __NOTE:__ Uncomment the `tree_data` method at the end of your file and if your script has been crafted correctly, it should print some information about your tree and its fruit.